PowerShell Commands

 Invoke-WebRequest -Method Get -Uri $varUrl -TimeoutSec 7200 | Select-Object -Expand Content

-Sends a GET request and echo the response and
+request and echo the response Status Code and Content

 $varUrl = "https://postman-echo.com/get"